ramarao9/Utilities365/README.md

 ![](https://ramarao.blob.core.windows.net/utilities365/SampleQuery.jpg)

-For more commands refer to the Wiki.
+For a complete list of commands refer to the Wiki.

 Feedback and contributions welcome!